IWA-ASPIRE Abstract Submission

 Empowering Tomorrow

-• Artificial intelligence
+• Artificial intelligence and machine learning for WASH systems

-• AR / VR and remote management
+• Augmented and Virtual Reality (AR/VR), and remote management

-• Utility leadership
+• Utility Performance Management

 Smart Water Solutions

-• Smart networks (source – customer –discharge)
+• Smart networks (source – customer – discharge)

-• Affordable outcomes
+• Affordable inputs for efficient outcomes

 • Rehabilitation over replacement

-• Successful innovation ecosystems
+• Successful innovation in the management of aquatic ecosystems

-Resilience
+Risks and Resilience

-• Nature based solutions
+• Nature based solutions and environmental management

 • Wastewater surveillance